Clean Makeup That Actually Works (For Sensitive Skin)

 THE BOTTOM LINE

 You don’t need 500 ingredients to look good.
 Start small, swap intentionally, and pay attention to how your skin behaves.
-Non-toxic makeup isn’t a trend.
-It’s just makeup that works with you instead of against you.
+Once your base stops working against you, everything else is easy.